Things to Do

 Mint Museum

-Neighborhood: Uptown, Cotswold
+Neighborhood: Uptown, East Charlotte

-The Mint Museum, North Carolina’s first art museum, has many accommodating features, such as single user/all gender restrooms; Social Narratives resources to utilize before your trip for those with developmental disabilities; wellness rooms; and special services, including Explorer Packs containing sensory items that can be checked out and used throughout the museum.
+The Mint Museum, North Carolina’s first art museum, has many accommodating features, such as single user restrooms; Social Narratives resources to utilize before your trip for those with developmental disabilities; wellness rooms; and special services, including Explorer Packs containing sensory items that can be checked out and used throughout the museum.

 NASCAR Hall of Fame